MarcAntoine-Arnaud/IMF/README.md

 ## Results

-Jar will be generatad in `~/.ivy2/cache/com.sandflow/regxmllib/jars` directory
+Jar will be generated in `~/.ivy2/cache/com.sandflow/regxmllib/jars` directory